 Plans are statements, at a given point in time, of aspirations and intentions about the future.
 They must suffuse the whole organization in the present if it is to progress toward the planned goals. – Elliott Jaques

-I have noticed unneeded confusion about planning and planning processes, like all parts of your work YOUR knowledge and thinking must be part of the plan.
-No technology or rote process can give you the “correct” plan – BUT a solid process for planning can guide you to the best plan for your team and you.
+I have noticed unneeded confusion about planning and planning processes.
+Like all parts of your work, YOUR knowledge and thinking must be part of the plan.
+No technology or rote process can give you the “correct” plan, but a solid planning process can guide you to the best plan for your team and you.

 A plan is a judgment about the best way to go about achieving an intended goal (Jaques 1998)